erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 Each partner should behave in the same way and independently:

- * Get partner’s copy of the agreement, check the hash, send approval of this version to the partner and store the partner hash as the proof;
+ * Get partner’s copy of the agreement, check the hash, send notification about an approval of this version to the partner and store the partner hash as the proof;
  * Get the partner's approval to its own copy and store the response (`iia_id` and hash) locally as the proof that the partner has approved a particular version of the agreement;
  * Be aware that in order to calculate the same hash values for comparison,